 Pay transparency supports a culture of trust and helps you attract and retain talent.
 It is an essential pay practice that contributes to your company's continued growth.

-With the help of relevant compensation data and a compensation philosophy to guide your actions, you can begin sharing the pay information employees need for a positive employee experience.
+With the help of relevant comp data and a compensation philosophy to guide your actions, you can begin sharing the pay information employees need for a positive employee experience.
 To get started, sign up for free or request a demo of the OpenComp compensation tool and see how it helps growing companies like yours move toward greater pay transparency.

 Emily Sweet is the vice president of social impact.
 Previously, she was OpenComp’s executive in residence and OPEN Imperative lead.
 A board member of the National Council of Jewish Women, Emily was a 2013 Leadership Greater Chicago Fellow and the 2013 recipient of the Jewish Federation of Chicago’s Samuel A. Goldsmith Award.
 Connect with Emily on LinkedIn here.